wuttimatic/melsec-connect/README.md

 - 🔌 Support for multiple simultaneous connections
 - 📊 Detailed operation results with timestamps and quality indicators
 - 🔧 Configurable timeouts and retry mechanisms
+- 📚 Support for array reading and writing
+- 💬 String reading and writing support

 ## Installation